puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The tags for the security group.
 Accepts a 'key => value' hash of tags.

 ##### `description`
 *Required* A short description of the group.
+This parameter is set at creation only; it is not affected by updates.

 ##### `vpc`
 *Optional* The VPC to which the group should be associated.
+This parameter is set at creation only; it is not affected by updates.
 Accepts the value of the Name tag for the VPC.

 #### Type: elb_loadbalancer